SpriteOvO/Telegram-Anti-Revoke/README.md

 4. Run the Telegram program.

 ## :bug: Report
-Please use the [Issue Tracker](https://github.com/SpriteOvO/Telegram-Anti-Revoke/issues) to report problems or suggest new features.
+Please use the [Issue Tracker](https://github.com/SpriteOvO/Telegram-Anti-Revoke/issues) to report issues or suggest new features.

-If Telegram releases a new version update and the change is large, the plugin may go wrong or cause a crash.
+If Telegram releases a new version and the change is large, the plugin may cause an error or crash.
 Please report an issue and wait for plugin update.

 ## :gem: ThirdParty